W4118/W4118.github.io/workflow.md

 __Non-vim users__: If you have a cool emacs/atom/etc setup, feel free to send us a guide and we will share it on the course website.

-The remainder of this guide will be dedicated to building out a robust vim developer environment, so only continue if are planning to use vim for this class.
+The remainder of this guide will be dedicated to building out a robust vim developer environment, so if you are not planning to use vim for this class jump straight to [Cscope](https://w4118.github.io/workflow#cscope)

 ## The Philosophy of Vim